awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-examples-xcopy.md

    }
    ```

-1. After the inventory report is available, create an Amazon S3 batch operations PUT object copy job in the destination account, choosing the inventory report from the destination manifest bucket\.
+1. After the inventory report is available, create an Amazon S3 Batch Operations PUT object copy job in the destination account, choosing the inventory report from the destination manifest bucket\.
 You need the ARN for the role that you created in the destination account\.

    For general information about creating a job, see [Creating an Amazon S3 Batch Operations Job](batch-ops-create-job.md)\.

    For information about creating a job using the console, see [ Creating an Amazon S3 Batch Operations Job](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/batch-ops-create-job.html) in the *Amazon Simple Storage Service Console User Guide*\.

-## Using a CSV Manifest Stored in the Source AWS Account<a name="specify-batchjob-manifest-xaccount-csv"></a>
+## Using a CSV Manifest Stored in the Source Account<a name="specify-batchjob-manifest-xaccount-csv"></a>

-You can use a CSV file that is stored in a different AWS account as a manifest for an Amazon S3 batch operations job\.
+You can use a CSV file that is stored in a different AWS account as a manifest for an Amazon S3 Batch Operations job\.

-The following procedure shows how to set up permissions when using an Amazon S3 batch operations job to copy objects from a source account to a destination account with the CSV manifest file stored in the source account\.
+The following procedure shows how to set up permissions when using an Amazon S3 Batch Operations job to copy objects from a source account to a destination account with the CSV manifest file stored in the source account\.

 **To set up a CSV manifest stored in a different AWS account**

-1. Create a role in the destination account that is based on the Amazon S3 batch operations trust policy\.
+1. Create a role in the destination account that is based on the Amazon S3 Batch Operations trust policy\.
 In this procedure, the *destination account* is the account that the objects are being copied to\.

    For more information about the trust policy, see [Trust Policy](batch-ops-iam-role-policies.md#batch-ops-iam-role-policies-trust)\.

    For more information about creating a role, see [Creating a Role to Delegate Permissions to an AWS Service ](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.

    If you create the role using the console, enter a name for the role \(the example role uses the name `BatchOperationsDestinationRoleCOPY`\)\.
 Choose the **S3** service, and then choose the **S3 bucket Batch Operations** use case, which applies the trust policy to the role\.

    Then choose **Create policy** to attach the following policy to the role\.

    ```
    {